-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground less than 10 percent.
-Bare areas small and not connected.
-5. Number of gullies and erosion associated with gullies: No gullies present.
-6. Extent of wind scoured, blowouts and/or depositional areas: No wind scoured areas.
-7. Amount of litter movement (describe size and distance expected to travel): Litter movement less than 3 feet.
+- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground less than 10 percent.
+Bare areas small and not connected. - 5.
+Number of gullies and erosion associated with gullies: No gullies present. - 6.
+Extent of wind scoured, blowouts and/or depositional areas: No wind scoured areas. - 7.
+Amount of litter movement (describe size and distance expected to travel): Litter movement less than 3 feet.
 Vegetative cover should restrict litter movement over long distances.
-Only herbaceous litter less than .25 inches expected to move.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability scores of 5 or greater expected.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Ap horizon may be present.
-Other wise A0 to 7 inches; dark grayish brown (10YR 4/2) fine sandy loam.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Presence of native midgrasses and few tallgrasses allow for good infiltration across landscape.
-However, some runoff still expected due to the nature of the clay subsoils.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction under reference conditions.
+Only herbaceous litter less than .25 inches expected to move. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability scores of 5 or greater expected. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Chaney - A--0 to 4 inches; dark grayish brown (10YR 4/2) loamy sand, very dark grayish brown (10YR 3/2) moist; weak fine granular structure; - Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Presence of perennial tall and midgrasses help to facilitate percolation into the soil.
+Some runoff expected on steeper slopes during moderate precipitation events. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction under reference conditions.
 Beware texture change of Bt horizon not product of compaction.